richakbee/Deep-Learning-Specialization/README.md

 - A note on python/numpy vectors
 - Explanation of logistic regression cost function
 - Pieter Abbeel interview
+- <b>Assignment </b> :<a href="https://github.com/richakbee/Deep-Learning-Specialization/blob/main/1.%20Neural%20Networks%20and%20Deep%20Learning/w2-Logisitc%20Regression%20as%20Neural%20Network/Logistic_Regression_with_a_Neural_Network_mindset_v6a.ipynb"> Logistic Regression with a Neural Network mindset</a>

 ## Week 3:Shallow neural networks
 Learn to build a neural network with one hidden layer, using forward propagation and backpropagation.